Are you looking for the best WordPress database plugins for your site?

 While the above list contains the most popular use-cases of WordPress database plugins, it’s important to emphasize that almost all WordPress plugins interact with the database.

-So it’s really impossible to create a best WordPress database plugin list without fully understanding the use-case.
+So it’s really impossible to create the best WordPress database plugin list without fully understanding the use-case.

 Here are some other bonus WordPress plugins that interact with the database: